Abstract Submission Information

 - Abstract subheadings should follow ACSM requirements; purpose, methods, results, and conclusions.

 - Presenting at SWACSM does not preclude submitting the same abstract for presentation at an ACSM national meeting.

 - Keep a copy of the abstract for your records.

-2) For the Student Award competition, be sure to include the name of your advisor/mentor and his/her email address.
-An email message may be sent to your advisor/mentor verifying your student status and to confirm the expanded abstract is appropriate for presentation at the SWACSM Annual Meeting and Conference.
+- Be sure to include the name of your advisor/mentor and his/her email address.
+An email message may be sent to your advisor/mentor verifying your student status and to confirm the expanded abstract is appropriate for presentation at the SWACSM Virtual Annual Meeting and Conference.

-- 3) All work reported in the expanded abstract must have been conducted while you were a registered student at an institution in the Southwest Region and the abstract may have multiple authors/investigators although only one individual is to present.
-Abstracts should not have been published previously in any other printed or electronic format.
+- All work reported in the expanded abstract must have been conducted while you were a registered student at an institution in the Southwest Region and the abstract may have multiple authors/investigators although only one individual is to present.

-4) Following review by competition judges, one individual associated with the undergraduate or graduate expanded abstract selected for the competition will be asked to present (individual presenter only for the competition) in either the undergraduate (10:45am to 12:15pm) or graduate (1:45pm to 3:15pm) competition presentation sessions on Friday, 10/30/2020.
+- Following review of the finalists by competition judges, one individual associated with the undergraduate or graduate expanded abstract student research award competition will be named and asked to represent the chapter at the ACSM national President’s Cup Competition.

 All questions regarding the abstract submission or the student research award competition should be directed to: